adrianbj/ProcessWirePageLists/README.md

 ProcessWirePageLists
 ====================

-JSON files for use with the ProcessWire Page List Migrator module
+JSON files for use with the ProcessWire Page Tree Migrator module

 ##Usage

-- Get the Page List Migrator module: from https://github.com/adrianbj/ProcessPageListMigrator
+- Get the Page Tree Migrator module: from https://github.com/adrianbj/ProcessPageTreeMigrator
 - Install the module and run it from the PW Admin Setup page
 - Download the JSON file for the list you want to import
 - Choose Import and follow the prompts